 What it’s About

-None of the seven languages that circumstances forced me to pick up in my childhood and later in life, ever became my first language.
+None of the seven languages that circumstances forced me to learn in my childhood and later in life ever became my native language.

 I often felt lost in the world.
-I had no means to tell anybody, who and what I am.
+I had no means of telling anybody who I am or what I am.

-While learning to draw or understand the force of colors, many hundreds of drawings piled up.
+While learning to draw or understand the power of colors, hundreds of drawings accumulated.
 I never dared to show them to anybody.
 They were my second outer skin.
 Packed in boxes or rolled up, they followed me wherever I had to go.

 Only now, in 2025, at the age of 89, I began to open the boxes.
 Here is a small selection, organized into groups that are even beginning to make sense to me.